Champions League Prediction Markets 2026 · How to Trade UCL on Kalshi

 Trade second legs on rotation news

-Any club holding a comfortable first leg lead will consider rotating in the second leg to protect players for domestic competition or future knockout ties.
-Check official club social media for lineup confirmation 60 to 75 minutes before each second leg kickoff.
-When a club with a significant aggregate lead confirms a rotated eleven, the market price on that game typically has not fully reflected the change.
+Any club holding a comfortable first leg lead will consider rotating in the second leg.
+Check official club channels for lineup confirmation 60 to 75 minutes before each second leg kickoff.
+When a club with a significant aggregate lead confirms a rotated eleven, the market price on that game has typically not fully reflected the change.
 That window between lineup confirmation and market price adjustment is the most repeatable timing edge in UCL prediction markets.

 03